Cray-HPE/docs-csm/install/deploy_final_non-compute_node.md

 ## 5. Enable NCN disk wiping safeguard

-The next steps require `csi` from the installation media. `csi` will not be provided on an NCN otherwise because it is used for Cray installation and bootstrap.
+The next steps require `csi` from the installation media. `csi` is installed on the NCNs by `cloud-init`.

-1. (`ncn-m001#`) Obtain access to CSI.

-    ```bash
-    mkdir -pv /mnt/livecd /mnt/sqfs && \
-        mount -v /metal/bootstrap/pre-install-toolkit-*.iso /mnt/livecd/ && \
-        mount -v /mnt/livecd/LiveOS/squashfs.img /mnt/sqfs/ && \
-        cp -pv /mnt/sqfs/usr/bin/csi /tmp/csi && \
-        /tmp/csi version && \
-        umount -vl /mnt/sqfs /mnt/livecd
-    ```

-    > **`NOTE`** `/tmp/csi` will delete itself on the next reboot.
-The `/tmp` directory is `tmpfs` and runs in memory;
-    > it will not persist on restarts.

 1. (`ncn-m001#`) Authenticate with the cluster.